Adele speaks out against audiences throwing objects on stage

 Bracelets, phones and sweets - they're just some of the items that have been thrown at artists on stage recently.

-Now Adele is the latest to speak out about the trend, joking with a Las Vegas audience she would "kill" anyone who tried to chuck something on stage.
+Now Adele is the latest to speak out about the trend, joking with a Las Vegas audience she would "kill" anyone who tried to chuck something at her.

 In a widely shared clip, where the musician is holding a T-shirt gun, she told the crowd people have forgotten "show etiquette".

-"Dare you to throw something at me," she joked, before shooting a T-shirt.
+"Dare you to throw something at me," she said in a sweary joke.

 Adele is known for throwing shirts into the crowd during her Vegas residency, but her comments are in response to string of incidents where fans have hurled things on stage.